-The OAR registered 12,722 requests for legal aid at first instance in 2017,62 representing only 40% of the total number of people seeking asylum in Spain during that year.
+The OAR registered 12,722 requests for legal aid at first instance in 2017,92 representing only 40% of the total number of people seeking asylum in Spain during that year.
+Figures for 2018 are not available.

 1.5.2.
 Legal assistance in appeals